220321-NET/P1-doanleo/README.md

 ------------
 Functionality
 ------------
-add a new customer ("sign up") search customers by name("log in") view storefront inventory place orders to a store for customers
-The customer should be able to purchase multiple products view order history of customer view order history of location display details of an order
-Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
-The manager should be able to replenish inventory
+x add a new customer ("sign up") x search customers by name("log in") x view storefront inventory x place orders to a store for customers x The customer should be able to purchase multiple products x view order history of customer x view order history of location x display details of an order x Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive) x The manager should be able to replenish inventory

 ------------
 Models